jordan-armitage/OBJECT-02/README.md

 # OBJECT-02: THE ROADTRIP

 Go on a virtual roadtrip anywhere you want!
-Enter your route and imagine you're staring out the window in the back seat of a car.
+Enter your route and imagine you're sitting in the back seat, staring out the window.

 ## REQUIREMENTS